openharmony/docs/en/application-dev/reference/apis/js-apis-inputdevice.md

     console.log("type: " + data.type + ", deviceId: " + data.deviceId);
 }

+// Enable the listener for listening to hot swap events of an input device. inputDevice.on("change", listener);

 // Disable this listener.
 inputDevice.off("change", listener);

 // Disable all listeners.
 inputDevice.off("change");
-// By default, the soft keyboard is closed when listening is disabled.
+// By default, the soft keyboard is closed when all listeners are disabled.
 ```

 ## inputDevice.getDeviceIds